waynegramlich/Fab/docs/FabSolids.md

   The initial Fab_OperationKey used to do the initially sort the operations.
 * *SelectedShopBit* (Optional[Fab_ShopBit]):
   The final selected Fab_ShopBit for the operation.
+* *Debug* (bool):
+  If True, the resulting operation is made visible; otherwise, it is left not made visible.

 Constructor:
 * Fab_Operation("Name", Mount)